Misairuzame/taskflaw/README.md

 It would be a good idea to use a more secure way of transportation, such as SSL or HTTPS.
 When using these, the data will be sent in encrypted format and if hijacked, the hijacker can't make sense of the data because they won't have the required key to decrypt the data.

-## Flaw 2: A07:2017 - Cross-Site Scripting(XSS):
+## Flaw 2: A07:2017 - Cross-Site Scripting (XSS):

 ###### Problem:
 Cross-site scripting (XSS) refers to a situation, where the attacker is able to place malicious code into a site, which is then executed on the victims machine.
 Situations like this may arise from differents sorts of inputs and search functionalities - basically anything where the user is able to enter input in some form and then this input isn't handled properly.

-In this application, when creating a new note - the title field is not sanitized, which means it's possible to enter malicious code and have it execute when the new note is submitted.
+In this application, when creating a new uncomplete note - the title field is not sanitized, which means it's possible to enter malicious code and have it execute when the new note is submitted.
 You could for example enter the following title and once you submit the note, an alert will pop up.
+Please note, that if you mark the note as complete, the script will not be executed as it will be rendered as a part of the note.

 `Remember to buy pasta<script>alert('This could have been malicious code!');</script>.`